Frequently Asked Questions (FAQs)

 Is there an ethics requirement for certification?

-Those who wish to apply for qualification as a PAFM are expected to adhere to the CPAFMA Core Values of an Administrator.
+Those who wish to apply for qualification as a PAFM are expected to adhere to the CPAFMA Core Values of a Firm Manager.

 What must I do to become certified?